sharmainec/tp/docs/DeveloperGuide.md

 ## Appendix C: Use Cases

-(For all use cases below, the **System** is `LingoGO!` and the **Actor** is the `user`, unless specified otherwise)
+For all use cases below, the **System** is **LingoGO!** and the **Actor** is the **user**, unless specified otherwise.

-### List all flashcards
+### Use case: UC01 - List all flashcards

 **MSS**
-1. User requests to list out all flashcards.
+1. User requests to list out all flashcards in the application.
-2. LingoGO! shows a list of all the flashcards.
+1. LingoGO! shows a list of all flashcards.

    Use case ends.

-### List n flashcards
+### Use case: UC02 - List *n* flashcards

 **MSS**
-1. User requests to list out n number of flashcards.
+1. User requests to list out *n* flashcards.
-2. LingoGO! randomly selects n number of flashcards to be shown in the list of flashcards.
+1. LingoGO! randomly selects *n* flashcards to be shown.

    Use case ends.

 **Extensions**
 * 1a.
-The given user input is invalid (e.g. `list abc` or `list -1`).
+LingoGO! detects that the number of flashcards specified is invalid.
     * 1a1.
-LingoGO! shows an error message.

-      Use case resumes at step 1.

-* 1b.
-The given user input is larger than the total flashcards.
-    * 1b1.
-LingoGO! shows an error message.
+LingoGO! informs user that their request is invalid.

-      Use case resumes at step 1.
+      Use case resumes from step 1.

-### Add a flashcard
+### Use case: UC03 - Add a flashcard

 **Guarantees**
-* A flashcard is added only if all of its information is provided.
+* A flashcard will be added only if all of its required information is provided, and there are no duplicate flashcards after adding.

 **MSS**
 1. User requests to add a new flashcard.
-2. User provides information regarding the flashcard they want to add.
+1. User provides information regarding the flashcard they want to add.
-3. LingoGO! creates and adds a new flashcard.
+1. LingoGO! creates and adds a new flashcard.

    Use case ends.

 **Extensions**
 * 2a.
-Flashcard that the user wants to add is a duplicate of a flashcard already present in LingoGO!
+LingoGO! detects that the flashcard to be added is already present in the app.
     * 2a1.
-LingoGO! shows an error message.
+LingoGO! informs user that their request is invalid.

-      Use case resumes at step 1.
+      Use case resumes from step 1.

 * 2b.
-Information provided by the user is incomplete.
+LingoGO! detects that incomplete/invalid information is provided for the flashcard to be added.
     * 2b1.
-LingoGO! shows an error message.

-      Use case resumes at step 1.

-* 2c.
-Language input provided by the user is invalid.
+LingoGO! informs user that their request is invalid.
-    * 2c1.
-LingoGO! shows an error message.

-      Use case resumes at step 1.
+      Use case resumes from step 1.

-### Delete a flashcard
+### Use case: UC04 - Delete a flashcard

 **MSS**
-1. User requests to list out all flashcards.
-2. LingoGO! shows a list of flashcards.
-3. User requests to delete a specific flashcard from the list.
+1. User requests to delete a specific flashcard from a list of flashcards.
-4. LingoGO! deletes the flashcard.
+1. LingoGO! deletes the flashcard.

    Use case ends.

 **Extensions**
-* 2a.
-The list is empty.

-  Use case ends.
+* 1a.
+LingoGO! detects that the flashcard specified is invalid.

-* 3a.
-The given index is invalid.
+    * 1a1.
+LingoGO! informs user that their request is invalid.
-    * 3a1.
-LingoGO! shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 1.

-### Edit a flashcard
+### Use case: UC05 - Edit a flashcard

 **Guarantees**
-* A flashcard will be edited only if the edited information provided is valid.
+* A flashcard will be edited only if the edited information provided is valid, and there are no duplicate flashcards after editing.

 **MSS**
-1. User requests to list out all flashcards.
-2. LingoGO! shows a list of flashcards.
-3. User requests to edit a specific flashcard from the list.
+1. User requests to edit a specific flashcard from a list of flashcards.
-4. User provides the updated information for the flashcard.
+1. User provides the updated information for the flashcard.
-5. LingoGO! updates the flashcard with the information.
+1. LingoGO! updates the flashcard with the information.

    Use case ends.

 **Extensions**
+* 1a.
+LingoGO! detects that the flashcard specified is invalid.
+    * 1a1.
+LingoGO! informs user that their request is invalid.

+      Use case resumes from step 1.

 * 2a.
-The list is empty.

-  Use case ends.
+LingoGO! detects that incomplete/invalid information is provided for the flashcard to be added.

-* 3a.
-The given index is invalid.
+    * 2a1.
+LingoGO! informs user that their request is invalid.
-    * 3a1.
-LingoGO! shows an error message.

-      Use case resumes at step 2.

-* 4a.
-The user does not provide any information.
-    * 4a1.
-LingoGO! shows an error message.

-      Use case resumes at step 2.
+      Use case resumes from step 1.

-* 4b.
-The user provides information that causes the flashcard to become a duplicate of another flashcard in LingoGO!
+* 2b.
+LingoGO! detects that the information provided will cause the edited flashcard to be a duplicate of a flashcard already present in the app.
-    * 4b1.
-LingoGO! shows an error message.
+    * 2b1.
+LingoGO! informs user that their request is invalid.

-      Use case resumes at step 2.
+      Use case resumes from step 1.

-### Find a flashcard
+### Use case: UC06 - Find flashcard(s)

 **MSS**
-1. User requests to find a flashcard based on its English or Foreign value.
+1. User requests to find flashcard(s) by providing keyword(s).
-2. LingoGO! shows a list of flashcards that contains the keyword given by the user.
+1. LingoGO! shows the flashcard(s) that contain the keyword(s) provided by the user.

    Use case ends.

-**Extensions**
-* 1a.
-The given user input is invalid.
-    * 1a1.
-LingoGO! shows an error message.

-      Use case resumes at step 1.

-### Filter flashcards
+### Use case: UC07 - Filter flashcards

 **MSS**
+1. User <u>lists all flashcards (UC01)</u>.
-1. User requests to filter flashcards in the displayed flashcards list by providing filter conditions.
+2. User requests to filter out flashcard(s) by providing filter condition(s).
-2. LingoGo! shows all flashcards in the previous displayed flashcards list that matches any of the given predicates in a new list.
+3. LingoGO! shows all flashcards that match any of the given filter condition(s).

+   Steps 2-3 are repeated 0 or more times until the user gets their desired flashcard(s).

    Use case ends.

 **Extensions**
+* 2a.
+LingoGO! detects that one or more of the filter conditions provided are invalid.
-* 1a.
-The given user input is invalid.
+  * 2a1.
+LingoGO! informs user that their request is invalid.
-    * 1a1.
-LingoGO! shows an error message.

-      Use case resumes at step 1.
+    Use case resumes from step 2.

-### Import flashcards
+### Use case: UC08 - Import flashcards

 **Guarantees**
-* Flashcards will only be imported if the information provided is complete.
+* Flashcards will only be imported if the information provided is complete and valid.

 **MSS**
-1. User creates a file containing information about flashcard questions and their corresponding answers.
+1. User obtains a file containing information about flashcards they want to import into LingoGO!.
-2. User requests to import the information in the file into LingoGO!
+1. User requests to import the information from the file into LingoGO!.
-3. LingoGO! creates and adds new flashcards to the current list of flashcards according to the information provided in the file.
+1. LingoGO! creates and adds new flashcards according to the information provided in the file.

    Use case ends.

 **Extensions**
 * 2a.
-Information provided in the file is incomplete.
+LingoGO! detects that the information in the file is incomplete/invalid.
     * 2a1.
-LingoGO! shows an error message.
+LingoGO! informs user that their request is invalid.
     * 2a2.
 User checks and edits the file to fill in any missing information.

-      Steps 2a1-2a2 are repeated until the data in the file is complete.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 * 2b.
-One or more flashcards in the file are duplicates of flashcards currently in LingoGO!
-    * 2b1.
-LingoGO! shows a warning message.
+LingoGO! detects that there are flashcard(s) to be added that are duplicates of a flashcard already present in the app.

-      Use case resumes from step 3, with LingoGO! skipping the creation and addition of the duplicate flashcards.
+  Use case resumes from step 3 with LingoGO! skipping the addition of duplicate flashcards.

+* 2c.
+LingoGO! detects that all the flashcards to be added are duplicates of flashcards already present in the app.
+    * 2c1.
+LingoGO! informs user that it already contains all the flashcards they want to import.

+    Use case ends.

-### Export flashcards
+### Use case: UC09 - Export flashcards

+**Guarantees**
+* Flashcards will only be exported to supported file type(s).

 **MSS**
+1. User selects their desired flashcards by <u>listing all flashcards (UC01)</u>, <u>finding flashcards (UC06)</u>, or <u>filtering flashcards (UC07)</u>.
-1. User requests to export all flashcards.
+1. User requests to export selected flashcards to a file.
-2. LingoGO! creates a file containing all information on each flashcard.
+1. LingoGO! creates a file containing information on each flashcard.

    Use case ends.

 **Extensions**

+* 3a.
+LingoGO! detects that the file to be created already exists.
+  * 3a1.
+LingoGO! overwrites the file's contents with information on each exported flashcard.

+    Use case ends.

+* 3b.
+LingoGO! detects that the file type is not supported.
+  * 3b1.
+LingoGO! informs user that their request is invalid.
+  * 3b2.
+User checks and edits the file type.

+    Use case resumes from step 2.

+### Use case: UC10 - Get help

+**MSS**
+1. User requests for help.
+1. LingoGO! shows user a help message.

+   Use case ends.

+### Use case: UC11 - Test flashcards

+**MSS**
+1. User selects their desired flashcards by <u>listing all flashcards (UC01)</u>, <u>finding flashcards (UC06)</u>, or <u>filtering flashcards (UC07)</u>.
+1. User requests to test themselves on their selected flashcards.
+1. LingoGO! shows user one of their selected flashcards.
+1. Users can choose to <u>answer a flashcard (UC12)</u>, <u>move to the next flashcard (UC13)</u>, or <u>move to the previous flashcard (UC14)</u>.

+   Step 4 is repeated 0 or more times until the user requests to stop testing themselves on their selected flashcards.

+1. LingoGO! stops testing users on their selected flashcards.

+   Use case ends.

+**Extensions**

+* 2a.
+User did not select any flashcards to test themselves with.
+  * 2a1.
+LingoGO! informs user that their request is invalid.

+    Use case resumes from step 1.

+### Use case: UC12 - Answer a flashcard

+**Preconditions**
+* User is testing themselves on a selected list of flashcards.

+**MSS**
+1. User enters an answer to the flashcard shown.
+2. LingoGO! shows user the correct answer and whether user is right or wrong.

+   Use case ends.

+**Extensions**

 * 1a.
-There are no flashcards present.
+User enters an answer to a flashcard they have already answered.
     * 1a1.
-LingoGO! shows a warning message.
+LingoGO! informs user that their request is invalid.

       Use case ends.

-* 1b.
-The file name and file path is not specified.
-    * 1b1.
-LingoGO! creates a file with a default name in a default directory that will contain all information on each flashcard.
+### Use case: UC13 - Move to next flashcard

+**Preconditions**
+* User is testing themselves on a list of selected flashcards.

+**MSS**
+1. User requests to move on to the next flashcard.
+2. LingoGO! shows user the next flashcard from the user's list of selected flashcards.

    Use case ends.

-### Getting help
+**Extensions**

+* 1a.
+LingoGO! detects that the end of the list of selected flashcards has been reached.
+    * 1a1.
+LingoGO! informs user that their request is invalid.

+      Use case ends.

+### Use case: UC14 - Move to previous flashcard

+**Preconditions**
+* User is testing themselves on a list of selected flashcards.

 **MSS**
-1. User requests for help.
+1. User requests to move back to the previous flashcard.
-2. LingoGO! shows user a help message.
+2. LingoGO! shows user the previous flashcard from the user's list of selected flashcards.

+   Use case ends.

+**Extensions**

+* 1a.
+LingoGO! detects that the start of the list of selected flashcards has been reached.
+    * 1a1.
+LingoGO! informs user that their request is invalid.

       Use case ends.

 --------------------------------------------------------------------------------------------------------------------